-A haunting and thoughtful novel, Yael Inokai’s A Simple Intervention has echoes of Kazuo Ishiguro’s Booker-shortlisted Never Let Me Go and Juli Zeh’s The Method.
+A haunting and thoughtful novel, Yael Inokai’s A Simple Procedure has echoes of Kazuo Ishiguro’s Booker-shortlisted Never Let Me Go and Juli Zeh’s The Method.
 Inokai won the Swiss Literary Prize for her 2018 novel Maelstrom, but has not yet been translated into English.

 The novel opens with the perspective of Meret, a young nurse who works at a psychiatric clinic in an unnamed Swiss city.
 The clinic develops a new method of treating apparent psychiatric disorders – a method which is used predominantly on women.